Phlebotomy Certification Kenwood, Tennessee

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has study materials based upon their credentialing exams.
 Be certain to study each day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the official exam.
-NPS provides full breakdown materials, unlimited practice exams and three chances to take the final certification exam.
+NPS provides full breakdown materials, unlimited practice exams and one chance to take the final certification exam.

 After you have passed the final exam, your credentials are inputted in the national registry and a digital copy of your official certification is made available in your account.
 Your digital copy, side by side your NPS transcripts, should be downloaded and printed for use as proof of certification.

 - Preparing blood or other specimens for testing

 NPS works with multiple staffing agencies to help our members find a career in the phlebotomy field.
 Click here for more information on job placement assistance by NPS.

 Certified Phlebotomy Technicians will have to renew their CPT Certification after two years.
 A phlebotomist should start the process at least 30 days prior to the day their credentials expires.
 This will allow the phlebotomist enough time to review their continuing education hours and take their renewal assessment.
 You will not have to go register to a phlebotomy course or attend a class to renew your certification.

 Click to learn more about Renewing You CPT Certification.

 Certified Phlebotomy Instructor In Kenwood, Tennessee

 Get your CPT Certification with NPS Today!